Yokosuka Station

 Yokosuka Station (横須賀駅, Yokosuka-eki) is a passenger railway station in located in the city of Yokosuka, Kanagawa, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Yokosuka Station is served by the Yokosuka Line.
-It is located 15.9 km from Ōfuna Station, and 65.3 km from the Tokyo Station.
+It is located 15.9 km from Ōfuna Station, and 65.3 km from the start of the line at Tokyo Station.

 Station layout

 The station consists of a bay platform and a side platform serving three tracks.
 Platform 1, formerly used for freight operations, is currently not in use.
 Platform 2 is used for trains which originate or terminate at Yokosuka, and Platform 3 is for bi-directional traffic.
 The station has a Midori no Madoguchi staffed ticket office.

 History

 Yokosuka Station opened on June 16, 1889 as the initial terminal station on the Japanese Government Railways (JGR) spur line from Ōfuna to serve the Yokosuka Naval Arsenal and related Imperial Japanese Navy facilities at Yokosuka.
 This spur line was renamed the Yokosuka Line on October 12, 1909.
 The present station building, the third building on this site was completed in April, 1940 and the line extended past Yokosuka to Kurihama Station in 1944.
 Freight operations were discontinued from February 1, 1984.
 The station came under the management of JR East upon the privatization of the Japanese National Railways (JNR) on April 1, 1987.